This article is part of a larger series on POS Systems.

 - Terminals: From $249

 POS: Zettle’s entire POS system is free with the use of PayPal’s payment processing.
-There are no premium plans like Square but also no limited uses or features like with eHopper.
+There are no premium plans like Square but also no limited uses or features.

-Payment Processing: PayPal Zettle charges 2.29% + 9 cents for card-present transactions, and 3.49% + 9 cents for keyed-in transactions, which are extremely reasonable for flat-rate fees and considerably lower than Square’s. eHopper is free, and Loyverse lets you choose your own payment provider, so you may find better prices with an interchange-plus merchant service.
+Payment Processing: PayPal Zettle charges 2.29% plus 9 cents for card-present transactions, and 3.49% plus 9 cents for keyed-in transactions, which are extremely reasonable for flat-rate fees and considerably lower than Square’s fees.
+Helcim charges interchange-plus rates while Loyverse lets you choose your own payment provider, so you may find better prices with an interchange-plus merchant service.

-- Scalable: In many ways, Zettle rivals Square—versatility being the strongest.
-This flexible system is good for solopreneurs, while large international corporations use PayPal in general.
+- Scalable: In many ways, Zettle rivals Square, with versatility being the strongest aspect.
+This flexible system is good for solopreneurs while large international corporations use PayPal in general.
 It can be an addition or your main payment system.
-It is used in 200+ markets with over 100 currencies, including bitcoin.
+It is used in 200-plus markets with more than 100 currencies, including bitcoin.
 While it does not have as many software integrations as Square does, it does work with third-party apps and has greater reach as a payment processor.